How to Fix Harsh Vocals

 1. Pop Filters

 Before fixing plosives, it's important to reduce the amount of plosives that you record.
 The easiest way to reduce plosives, at a recording level, is by using a pop filter.
 Pop filters can be made out of various different porous materials and their main job is to disperse airflow.
 Your vocalist stands in front of the pop filter and sings through it into the microphone.
 With less air shooting directly towards your microphone, you greatly reduce the plosives caused by consonants.
-You can pick up a pop filter for around $8 here.
+You can buy a pop filter for around $8.

 Setting up a pop filter is easy.
 The first thing you do is screw it onto your microphone stand.
 Next, you position the filter so that it's between the vocalist's mouth and the microphone.
 The pop filter should be about 6 inches away from the mic.
 If you can place a fist between the mic and the pop filter, it's been positioned at the correct distance.